Self-supervised ECG Representation Learning for Emotion Recognition: Analysis and Discussion

 \subsection{Impact of Multiple of Datasets}

-To further analyse our proposed solution, we investigate the impact of using all four datasets for emotion recognition compared to when individual datasets are used.
+One of the major advantages of the self-supervised solution is that it allows for the self-supervised network to be trained using an aggregation of the existing datasets by removing the main barrier of having different types of output labels for each dataset.
+To further analyze this aspect of the proposed solution, we investigate the impact of using all four datasets for training the network compared to when individual datasets are used.
 To perform this study, we use the four datasets separately to train the self-supervised signal transformation recognition network, which we then use for emotion recognition.
-Figure \ref{fig:single_dataset} shows that using all $4$ datasets combined, the model learns more generalizable and robust features as evident by the better performance in classifying emotions compared to learning ECG representations from individual datasets.
+Figure \ref{fig:single_dataset} shows that using all $4$ datasets combined, the model learns more generalized and robust features as evident by the better performance in classifying emotions compared to learning ECG representations from individual datasets.
 In the case of AMIGOS, DREAMER, and WESAD datasets, the performance improves significantly while marginal improvement is noticed for SWELL dataset.